Faculty of Study Abroad

 - Who approves study abroad credit in our department when a student is planning to go abroad?

-- Does our college have an international office or offer its own study abroad programs to students?
+- Does our college offer its own study abroad programs to students?

 - Does our college or department have scholarships specific to study abroad?